panthorstudios/pj0324/README.md

 This will generate a jar file called ```toolrental.jar``` in the target directory.

 ## Getting Started
-To run the application locally, you can use the following command:
+To run the application locally, you can use the following command within the same directory as toolrental.jar:
 ### command line mode
 ```
 java -jar toolrental.jar